poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 GCHQ are being driven crazy by the idea that you can go on an airplane and use certain cellphone devices or Internet services and be away from their prying eyes for a few hours at a time.
-They are obsessed with finding ways to invade the systems of online, onboard Internet services and mobile phone services.
+They are obsessed with finding ways to invade the systems of online, on-board Internet services and mobile phone services.
 The very idea that human beings can communicate, even for a few moments, without them being able to collect, and store, analyze, and monitor what it is that we're saying,